Learn More About Penrith's 3-Bin Waste Service

 The red-lidded residual bin

-The red-lidded residual bin is for any items that are not suitable for the recycling or FOGO bins and are buried at landfill and not reused or recycled.
+The red-lidded residual bin is for any items that are not suitable for the recycling or FOGO bins.
+Items placed in the red bin are buried at landfill and not reused or recycled.
 There are many environmental impacts of waste going to landfill and it is the most expensive way to dispose of waste.

 How often is the red-lidded residual bin emptied?

-- Fortnightly: The bin is collected fortnightly as a sustainable option.
-You can request a weekly collection if you require it.
+• Fortnightly: The bin is collected fortnightly as a sustainable option.

-- If you are sorting your waste correctly but are still struggling with capacity, there are other options available such as getting a larger bin.
+• If you are sorting your waste correctly but are still struggling with capacity, there are other options available at an additional cost, such as requesting a larger bin or weekly collection frequency.

 What can I put in the red-lidded residual bin?